GiovanniDw/frontend-applications/README.md

 -   [x] Use D3 & React to Create Visualisation.
 -   [x] Zoom to clicked Province
 -   [x] Transform data based on active province
--   [x] Show points on map based on hover
+-   [x] Display filtered points on a map, based on hovering over another component with the same value.

 ## Installation